Skip to main content

 Provision Atmos Components into all Stacks

-atmos terraform apply myapp -s dev
+atmos terraform apply station -s dev

-atmos terraform apply myapp -s staging
+atmos terraform apply station -s staging

-atmos terraform apply myapp -s prod
+atmos terraform apply station -s prod

 Alternatively, you can execute the configured Atmos workflow to provision all the components in all the stacks: